XRPLF/rippled/README.md

 ## Source Code

-Here some good places to start learning the source code:
+Here are some good places to start learning the source code:

 - Read the markdown files in the source tree: `src/ripple/**/*.md`.
 - Read [the levelization document](./Builds/levelization) to get an idea of the internal dependency graph.